-To date, 90% of the companies in the S&P 500 have reported actual results for Q1 2019.
+To date, 98% of the companies in the S&P 500 have reported actual results for Q1 2019.
 In terms of earnings, the percentage of companies reporting actual EPS above estimates (76%) is above the 5-year average.
-In aggregate, companies are reporting earnings that are 5.5% above the estimates, which is also above the 5-year average.
+In aggregate, companies are reporting earnings that are 5.3% above the estimates, which is also above the 5-year average.
 In terms of sales, the percentage of companies (59%) reporting actual sales above estimates is equal to the 5-year average.
 In aggregate, companies are reporting sales that are 0.4% above estimates, which is below the 5-year average.

-The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings decline for the first quarter is -0.5% today, which is smaller than the earnings decline of -0.9% last week.
-Positive earnings surprises reported by companies in multiple sectors (led by the Communication Services and Financials sectors) were responsible for the decrease in the overall earnings decline during the week.
-If -0.5% is the actual decline for the quarter, it will mark the first time the index has reported a year-over-year decline in earnings since Q2 2016 (-3.2%).
-Six sectors are reporting year-over-year growth in earnings, led by the Health Care and Utilities sectors.
-Five sectors are reporting a year-over-year decline in earnings, led by the Energy, Information Technology, and Communication Services sectors.
+The blended (combines actual results for companies that have reported and estimated results for companies that have yet to report) earnings decline for the first quarter is -0.4% today, which is equal to the earnings decline of -0.4% last week.
+If -0.4% is the actual decline for the quarter, it will mark the first time the index has reported a year-over-year decline in earnings since Q2 2016 (-3.2%).
+Six sectors are reporting (or have reported) year-over-year growth in earnings, led by the Health Care sector.
+Five sectors are reporting (or have reported) a year-over-year decline in earnings, led by the Energy, Information Technology, and Communication Services sectors.

-The blended revenue growth rate for Q1 2019 is 5.3% today, which is slightly above the revenue growth rate of 5.2% last week.
-Positive revenue surprises reported by companies in the Financial sector were mainly responsible for the slight increase in the overall revenue growth rate during the week.
+The blended revenue growth rate for Q1 2019 is 5.3% today, which is equal to the revenue growth rate of 5.3% last week.
 If 5.3% is the final growth rate for the quarter, it will tie the mark for the lowest revenue growth rate for the index since Q2 2017 (also 5.3%).
-Nine of the eleven sectors are reporting year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
-Two sectors are reporting a year-over-year decline in revenues, led by the Information Technology sector.
+Nine of the eleven sectors are reporting (or have reported) year-over-year growth in revenues, led by the Health Care and Communication Services sectors.
+Two sectors are reporting (or have reported) a year-over-year decline in revenues, led by the Information Technology sector.

-Looking at future quarters, analysts expect a decline in earnings in the second quarter, low single-digit earnings growth in the third quarter, and high single-digit earnings growth in the fourth quarter.
+Looking at future quarters, analysts expect a decline in earnings in the second quarter, slight earnings growth in the third quarter, and single-digit earnings growth in the fourth quarter.

-The forward 12-month P/E ratio is 16.5, which is equal to the 5-year average but above the 10-year average.
+The forward 12-month P/E ratio is 15.9, which is below the 5-year average but above the 10-year average.

-During the upcoming week, nine S&P 500 companies (including 2 Dow 30 components) are scheduled to report results for the first quarter.
+During the upcoming week, five S&P 500 companies are scheduled to report results for the first quarter.